 The UNESCO Regional Office in Nairobi has helped CCFU to provide technical support to community museums, including a national exhibition and small grants to implement individual museums’ plans to improve on the presentation, preservation, marketing and publicity of their collections.

-The Arcus Foundation is currently supporting CCFU's culture and conservation project.
+The Arcus Foundation is currently supporting CCFU's culture and conservation project which involves working with a. cultural leaders to highlight their role in conservation, especially of totems and in partivular the chimpanzee, b. private forest owners and c. youth - through inter-generational dialogues and an inter-clan football tournament.
 In 2014, the Foundation asked CCFU to contribute to a research initiative meant to identify opportunities for strengthening the conservation and social outcomes of its programme by applying a cultural values approach to the conservation of the great apes.
 Consequently, CCFU was supported to carry out a research on 'Culture and the conservation of the great apes in Uganda'.

 Diakonia supports CCFU’s initiative to “Enhance women’s empowerment using culturally-defined rights” in selected communities in Northern Uganda (Gulu, Kitgum and Lamwo Districts).
 It is anticipated that, through this project, women and girls will develop their ability to use cultural values and practices in private and public spaces to defend their rights, while relevant cultural institutions are expected to increase their use of cultural values and practices in decision-making and conflict resolution fora to defend the rights of women in their area of jurisdiction.

 European Union (EU) In 2018, with support from the EU, CCFU recognized and unveiled commemorative plaques on notable historical sites in Kampala, Jinja and Entebbe.
 These events were preceded by a training of photographers and researchers on how to document historical buildings and 3 seminars on the value and contribution of historical buildings and sites in Jinja, Entebbe and Kampala.
 The outputs of this project include maps of historical buildings and sites in Kampala, Jinja and Entebbe, a mobile app and a book 'Beyond reeds and bricks - Historical buildings and sites in Kampala, Jinja and Entebbe'